dafydd2277/infoSec/GPGEncryption/runningNotes.md

 - *Lesson01*
     - Download the software, create a short term key, send the ascii- armored public key to me.
-This is a short term key.
         - *Don't* upload the key anywhere.
         - *Don't* create a copy.
         - How to decrypt the pointer to lesson02.

 - *Lesson02* Prep
     - Create a custom key pair for the interaction.
     - Include it with the lesson.

 - *Lesson02*
     - Create a text file.
     - Encrypt the text file with the instructor's public key.